Author Guidelines for Manuscript Preparation

 Abstract

-The second page should contain an abstract when it is appropriate to be included to guide the reader.
-Original research articles require an abstract.
+The second page should contain an abstract when appropriate to be included to guide the reader.
+Original research articles require an abstract, other article types may choose to include an abstract.
 Abstracts for original research manuscripts should generally be arranged into four sections: Objectives, Methods, Results, and Conclusions.
 Footnotes and references should not be included in the abstract.
-Abstracts are limited to less than 250 words.
+Abstracts should be less than 250 words.

 Text